+There is the potential that some residential sites and buildings surrounding Euston Station and tracks may be rendered unviable or becomevacant due to the disruption caused by HS2 and associated construction works.
+If this is the case, planning permission will be givento the provision of appropriate alternativetemporary 'meanwhile' uses during the construction process.
 The construction and eventual operation of HS2 from Euston Station will create a different context for the surrounding area which may result in increased pressure for different types of uses in some places.
 Whilst it will be important to retain the special character of areas such as Drummond Street, there may be circumstances where properties become vacant or the uses are no longer suited to the changed context.
 In these circumstances, where evidenced and justified, flexibility will be applied where appropriate where considering applications for meanwhile uses particularly during the construction period of HS2.
-Consideration will be given to potential need for a permanent change of use once the impacts of the physical surrounding environment and operation of the station and tracks are known.
+Consideration will be given to potential need for a permanent change of use on affected sites and buildings once the impacts of the physical surrounding environment and operation of the station and tracks are known.

-Alternative 'meanwhile' uses should contribute towards the vibrancy and attractiveness of the Euston area, and could include creative and educational uses linked to, and building upon, existing clusters of creative and innovation/research based uses in the area.
+Alternative 'meanwhile' uses should contribute towards the vibrancy and attractiveness of the Euston area, and could include creative and educational uses linked to, and building upon, existing clusters of creative and innovation/ research based uses in the area.